You can make this delicious marinara sauce recipe inspired by Boston's Italian restaurants and our fantastic farmers markets in just 10 minutes.

 5. Grate cheese - While the sauce is cooking, grate the cheese.

-6. Add vinegar - When the marinara sauce reaches the texture you prefer, add the balsamic vinegar, and let the sauce cook for another 30 - 60 seconds until the strong smell of the vinegar goes away.
+6. Add vinegar - When the marinara sauce reaches the texture you prefer, add the balsamic vinegar, and let the sauce cook for another 30 - 60 seconds until the vinegar's strong smell goes away.

 7. Season - Lower the heat.
 Add a dash of cayenne to taste.
 Stir, and remove from heat.

 Optional enhancements: Now, if you want, add pesto or herbs to make the flavor more complex.
-If you're adding pesto, add about 3 spoons full and stir to blend.
+If you're adding pesto, add about 2-3 rounded spoons filled with it and stir to blend.
 Taste - and add more if you want a stronger taste.
 If you're using fresh or dried herbs, add anywhere from a little to a lot, depending on your preference.
 Taste again, and add a bit of salt to enhance the flavor if you'd like.

 Sprinkle the grated cheese on top, or serve separately on the side.

-This is my favorite marinara sauce recipe, and definitely the easiest.
-Serve with crusty French or Italian bread, a green salad, and a mellow red Italian wine
+This is our favorite marinara sauce recipe, and definitely the easiest.
+Serve with crusty French or Italian bread, a green salad, and a mellow red Italian wine.
+And of course, if you have some tiramisu on hand, that's the perfect way to finish your meal.

 Make marinara sauce recipe in late August and early September, when Haymarket and farmers' markets around Boston overflow with juicy, ripe tomatoes for sale at very attractive prices.

-The marinara sauce freezes well, so you can make lots and enjoy the leftovers all winter for a delicious taste of Boston summer.
+The marinara sauce freezes well, so you can make lots and enjoy the leftovers all winter for a delicious taste of Boston summer at its best.